836541/simple-decisiontree-software/README.md

 Irrelevant Decision Tree Software I made for introductory SKLEARN learning purposes.

-Ask 5 questions then say if you are healthy or not.
+Ask 5 questions then you know if you are healthy or not.

 2 datasets available: